vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

         rowset=500) OVER ()

-Let's also look at the "min" method:
+Let's also look at the :py:func:`~verticapy.vDataFrame.min` method:

 .. code-block:: python